Responsible hosting in French Polynesia

 Ensure you relay your building's common area rules to your guest.
-You may want to even notify your neighbours that you will have guests, and remind guests not to bother your neighbours (e.g., don't knock on their door or buzz them to let you in).
+You may want to even notify your neighbors that you will have guests, and remind guests not to bother your neighbors (e.g., don't knock on their door or buzz them to let you in).

 If you don't allow smoking, we suggest posting signs to remind guests.
 If you do allow smoking, ensure you have ashtrays available in designated areas.

-Ensure you relay parking rules for your building and neighbourhood to your guest.
+Ensure you relay parking rules for your building and neighborhood to your guest.

 Remind guests about keeping noise down.
 You may want to consider whether you allow babies, pets, or parties.
 Develop a policy about guests inviting other people over, and ensure your guests are clear about your 'party policy.'

 If you allow pets, ensure guests are educated about things like local parks and local customs (e.g., cleaning up after your dog).
 Have a backup plan in case a guest's pet upsets the neighbors (such as the number of a nearby pet hotel).

 To avoid surprises, you may want to include the information covered above in your house rules in your Airbnb listing profile.